Raleigh's Premier Dog Training Company

 Board and Train

 One of our most popular programs is our Weekday Board and Train Programs.
-When your dog is enrolled into one of our Board and Trains Programs, we do the hard work for you.
-We offer a Week Day Boarding Program Monday-Friday for two or three weeks.
+When your dog is enrolled into one of our Board and Train Programs, we do the hard work for you.
+We offer a Weekday Boarding Program Monday–Friday for two or three weeks.

 Our trainers work with your dog using our unique Attention-Based Training System, using advanced technology to signal your dog when to look for commands.
 Your dog will receive one-on-one training with our team of instructors, learning foundational commands and obedience skills through real-world distractions.
 Our goal is to develop happy, confident, and obedient dogs while making the transition back home as smooth as possible.